 Phoenix was just the beginning.
-Today, the firm has more than 500 attorneys and other professionals with offices in Beijing, Brussels, Century City, Chicago, London, Los Angeles, New York, Palo Alto and Washington.
+Today, the firm has more than 500 attorneys and other professionals with offices in Beijing, Brussels, Chicago, London, Los Angeles, New York, Palo Alto and Washington.
 Steptoe and its lawyers routinely receive top rankings in many practice areas by organizations including Chambers, Legal 500, the American Lawyer, and Best Lawyers, to name just a few publications.
 The firm’s lawyers have continued Col. Johnson’s legacy of government service, with dozens of Steptoe lawyers having served in high-level government positions.
 The firm also has a strong and long-standing commitment to pro bono service and community involvement in all of the cities in which it has offices.

 Today’s Steptoe & Johnson LLP is a recognized leader among the nation’s law firms, with acknowledged expertise in specialties ranging from litigation to international trade, labor and employment, federal regulation of numerous critical industries, tax, and many others.
 At the same time, the firm is widely known to be an unusually collaborative partnership that appreciates each other’s successes in an effort to pursue and celebrate those of our clients.
 It is an institution of which Mr. Steptoe and Col. Johnson would be justly proud.